imsupposedto/Millefeuille-DiffSinger-French/README.md

 # Millefeuille_French_DiffSinger_Language_Support
 Custom HED and Table for French NNSVS support.

-Millefeuille uses a hybrid phonetic system based on Arpabet and Mot allowing for intuitive use.
+Millefeuille uses a hybrid phonetic system inspired by Arpabet and Mot allowing for intuitive use.

 Millefeuille Extras:
 Allows for use of Japanese data and easy conversion of pre-existing Japanese datasets.